Cohomology and geometry of Deligne--Lusztig varieties for ${\rm GL}_n$: Towards induction steps

-\end{proof} \begin{rmk} \normalfont In order to apply \cite[Theorem 3.2.8]{CR11}, we require both schemes in the birational morphism to be smooth over a perfect field.
-In fact, this theorem has been generalized to the case allowing the schemes having pseudo-rational singularities \cite[Theorem 9.15]{Kovacs}.
-In Appendix \ref{AppendixA} we shall see how to use this generalization to show that in the case of arbitrary $G$ as in \S \ref{Gdefn}, the cohomology groups of $\Xo(w)$ and $\overline{X(w)}$ for the structure sheaves and canonical bundles are isomorphic.
-The Proposition above follows from Corollary \ref{cohequiv}. \end{rmk}
+\begin{remark} In order to apply \cite[Theorem 3.2.8]{CR11}, we require both schemes in the birational morphism to be smooth over a perfect field.
+In fact, this theorem has been generalized to the case where the schemes are allowed to have pseudo-rational singularities \cite[Theorem 8.13]{Kovacs}.
+In Appendix \ref{AppendixA} we shall see how to use this generalization to show that in the case of arbitrary $G$ as in Section \ref{Gdefn}, the cohomology groups of $\Xo(w)$ and $\overline{X(w)}$ for the structure sheaves (resp. canonical bundles) are isomorphic.
+The proposition above then follows from Corollary \ref{cohequiv}.

+Since we will only encounter representations induced from the trivial representation for the proofs of our main results (see Corollary \ref{nonstandardGK} and Proposition \ref{ZpnZ}), we do not need the statement that the isomorphisms in Proposition \ref{grouprel} are $G^F$-equivariant. \end{remark}